-Based on the annual goodwill impairment test reflecting the above assumptions, no impairment on goodwill was recognized in 2016 (2015: CHF 0.0 million).
+Based on the annual goodwill impairment test, no impairment was recognized in 2017 and 2016.
 The outcome of impairment testing is sensitive to variations in estimates and assumptions.
 Variations in estimates and assumptions have the following effect on the recoverable amount calculations (all else equal):